Empirical Bayes for Data Integration: Introduction

 The paper is structured as follows.
-Section \ref{sec:ebayes} reviews basic notions related to empirical Bayes and to the frequentist validity of Bayesian methods, in the more common setting of data integration with full data.
-We also point to some literature discussing the benefits of empirical Bayes, which largely focus on parameter estimation and the full data setting.
+Section \ref{sec:ebayes} reviews empirical Bayes and the frequentist validity of Bayesian methods, in the setting of data integration with full data.
 In Section \ref{sec:framework} we outline an empirical Bayes framework for data integration with meta-covariates.
-For concreteness we focus on variable selection, but the setup extends directly to more general settings.
-Section \ref{sec:theory} summarizes the scarce theory on structural learning with meta-covariates.
-In particular, we discuss how a simple form of meta-covariate (partitioning the parameters into blocks) leads to consistent model selection in settings where it is otherwise mathematically impossible (milder sparsity or betamin conditions), and that it improves consistency rates.
-By model selection (sometimes referred to support recovery) we mean identifying the subset of covariates truly associated to $\by$.
-We claim no methodological novelty for Sections \ref{sec:ebayes}-~\ref{sec:framework}.
-They are however not just a survey, rather they reflect the views of the authors on using empirical Bayes for data integration.
-Similarly, the main novelty in Section \ref{sec:theory} is adapting results from \cite{rognon:2025} to a Bayesian setting.
-In Section \ref{sec:computation} we present some new results that relate to computational algorithms to estimate the hyper-parameters $\hat{\bomega}$.
-A practical challenge is that evaluating the log marginal likelihood $p(\by \mid \bomega)$ requires a sum over models (e.g. $2^p$ models in regression).
-We prove that its gradient can be evaluated in a linear cost in $p$ in fairly general settings, propose an Expectation-Maximization (EM, \cite{dempster:1977}) algorithm, for which we derive simplified gradients and hessians.
-In Section \ref{sec:results} we present simulated examples and an application to colon cancer data.
-These illustrate that fully Bayesian inference enjoys excellent properties and that its results are often fairly aligned with those from empirical Bayes.
+For concreteness, we focus on variable selection, but the setup extends directly to more general settings.
+Section \ref{sec:theory} provides theory on high-dimensional linear regression with meta-covariates.
+We discuss how a simple form of meta-covariate (partitioning covariates into blocks) leads to consistent model selection (identifying the truly non-zero parameters) in settings where it is otherwise mathematically impossible (milder sparsity or betamin conditions), and that it improves consistency rates.
+Sections \ref{sec:ebayes}-\ref{sec:framework} are not methodologically new, but they reflect the views of the authors on using empirical Bayes for data integration.
+The main novelty in Section \ref{sec:theory} is adapting results from \cite{rognon:2025} to a Bayesian setting.
+Section \ref{sec:computation} includes new computational results to estimate the hyper-parameters $\hat{\bomega}$ that apply to very general settings, and in particular beyond regression.
+Evaluating the log marginal likelihood $p(\by \mid \bomega)$ requires a sum over models (e.g. $2^p$ in regression), but its gradient can be expressed as a sum over $p$ terms, and we propose an Expectation-Maximization (EM, \cite{dempster:1977}) algorithm.
+In Section \ref{sec:results} we present simulations and an application to colon cancer data.
+These illustrate that fully Bayesian inference enjoys excellent properties and that its results are often aligned with those from empirical Bayes.
 However in some settings, including our colon cancer example, there can be moderate but non-negligible differences between the two frameworks.
 Section \ref{sec:discussion} concludes.